CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 5. You will also need genericUSBXHCI.kext

-6. Set ProvideConsoleGOP to FALSE if you have a garbled screen
+6. Set UEFI-> Output-> ProvideConsoleGOP to FALSE and Resolution to 1024x768 if you have a garbled screen

-I recomment using the MacBookPro16,3 or MacBookPro16,4 smbios
+I recomment using the MacBookPro16,3 smbios.

 If you have anything you want to add or any ideas, discussions are always open!